 In the time travel year, students take a journey through American history, beginning with Native Americans and continuing up to the era of space exploration.
 Once again, our study combines the disciplines of social studies and science.
 We study the basics of United States geography and gain an understanding of history and science topics throughout the year.
 Once again, our year-long journey is sustained by a blend of engaging stories, informational texts, hands-on projects, field trips and activities.
 The science topics during this year typically include hibernation, magnetism, sound, and the moon, to name a few.

 Miss Tonika Jones

 When the students enter the classroom, they begin with a conversation reviewing basics by saying Spanish words that correspond to pictures, objects, or lists that are pointed to or by responding to questions.
-In Primary B, this might include repeating the alphabet, colors, numbers, and classroom objects.
+In second grade, this might include repeating the alphabet, colors, numbers, and classroom objects.
 They also practice saying the date and describing the weather.

 The Total Physical Response approach helps students use motions to demonstrate the meanings of 10-20 action verbs.
 Tonika begins the lesson with worksheet activities that may include coloring, fill-in-the-blank, translating, or cutting and pasting.
 In addition, students enjoy related activities like painting, making posters, eating food, learning Spanish songs, making puppets, play “store,” dress-up, vocabulary bingo, and other games.